 Death of an earl

 On a warm August afternoon a man in his fifties is enjoying a game of bowls in the affluent English town of Tunbridge Wells.
 Suddenly he passes out and falls to the ground, apparently dead.
-If this scene were unfolding today, an ambulance would probably arrive in a few minutes, and paramedics would attempt resuscitation … Continue reading Death of an earl
+If this scene were unfolding today, an ambulance would probably arrive in a few minutes, and paramedics would attempt resuscitation before whisking the poor man … Read more

 The other Horatio Nelson